alikrc/MasstransitDemo/README.md

-Using MassTransit with dotnet 6 api app as a producer and a console consumer
+Using MassTransit with dotnet 6 api app as a producer and a console app consumer